Apoorva Raagangal: Plot

-During Bhairavi's next katcheri, where Prasanna is a mridangam player, she sings "Kelviyin Nayagane, Indha Kelvikku Badhil Edhayya?"
+At Bhairavi's next katcheri, where Prasanna accompanies her on mridangam, she sings "Kelviyin Nayagane, Indha Kelvikku Badhil Edhayya?"
 (Oh hero of the question, what is the answer to this question?).
-Ranjani changes her mind and joins her mother by singing at the concert.
-Observing this, Prasanna also changes his mind and joins his father.
-When all these issues are cleared, Pandiyan sends a note to Bhairavi in the middle of the katcheri.
-Bhairavi searches for him after it ends and finds him dead with a note in his hand, wishing her well with Prasanna.
-She erases the kumkuma from her forehead to declare herself a widow and leaves with Ranjani, while Prasanna joins Mahendran.
+Ranjani changes her mind and joins Bhairavi in singing, prompting Prasanna to reconcile with Mahendran.
+During the concert, Pandiyan sends Bhairavi a note.
+After the performance, she finds him dead, holding a note wishing her happiness with Prasanna.
+She erases the kumkuma from her forehead, declaring herself a widow, and leaves with Ranjani, while Prasanna leaves with Mahendran.